Burmah Road, George Town

 Burmah Road is one of the few places worldwide that was named after the nation state of Burma (now Myanmar).
 As its name implies, the road was once home to a significant Burmese community.
 In addition, ethnic Eurasians and Thais still live at or around the vicinity of the road within Pulau Tikus, contributing to the street's multicultural character.

-The road is also well known as one of the destinations within Penang Island to sample the famed local cuisine.
-The most popular hawker centres at Burmah Road are the New World Park and Pulau Tikus Wet Market, the latter of which is located just off the road in Pulau Tikus.
+The road is also well known as one of the destinations in the city to sample the famed local cuisine.
+The most popular hawker centres at Burmah Road are New World Park and the Pulau Tikus Wet Market.

 Etymology

 Burmah Road was named after the Burmese community that used to reside at the road.
 Upon arriving on Penang Island in the late 18th century, the Burmese established their own settlement, named Kampung Ava, which was located near the road.
 The Dhammikarama Burmese Temple, which was built within that settlement, still stands to this day as a reminder of the Burmese presence in George Town.

 In the olden days, water sourced from the interior of Penang Island had to be carried on ox-carts and pails suspended on shoulder yokes.
 Burmah Road was the route taken by these water-sellers to reach George Town, hence the road's nickname, 'Jalan Kreta Ayer', which meant 'Water Cart Road' in Malay.